tessercat/stack-deploy/README.md

 Configure A and AAAA records for the host, and when DNS records are configured correctly, the nginx role generates Let's Encrypt certs automatically.

+## Other stack repos

+- [firewall-api](https://github.com/tessercat/firewall-api) An HTTP POST API to manage ipset entries and iptables rules on localhost.
+- [firewall-ipset](https://github.com/tessercat/firewall-ipset) Restore files and bash commands to configure ipsets for the firewall API.
+- [firewall-app](https://github.com/tessercat/firewall-app) A Django app for the firewall API.

 ## Stack vars